INTEGRATING CLASSROOMS SINCE 1966

-Founded in the peak of the Civil Rights Movement, METCO places Boston residents in suburban schools—breaking down barriers to educational opportunities and creating rich, racially diverse learning environments for students of all backgrounds.
+Founded in the peak of the Civil Rights Movement, METCO places Boston residents of color in predominantly white suburban schools—breaking down barriers to educational opportunities and creating rich, racially diverse learning environments for students of all backgrounds.

 Watch the METCO mini-documentary by alumna, parent, and filmmaker Natalie Guthrie on the left.